HemitSystemutvikling/ePROM/IntegrasjonsguideV2.1.0.md

 * mustBeSigned - Optional.
 Whether the form must be signed
 * signingText - Optional.
 The text displyed for signing
 * physicalAddress - Optional.
 The address to use when sending to physical mailbox.
 If none is supplied, the address registered in Folkeregisteret is used
-* textInPdf - Optional.
-Text to insert at given positions in pdf version of the form

 promsApiBaseUrl skal være https://proms2.hemit.org/PromsWebApi